kreggscode/Einstein-Ai/README.md

 ### 🎯 Quick Start

-1. **First Launch**: The app will automatically load 1000+ quotes into the database
+1. **First Launch**: The app will automatically load 500+ Einstein quotes into the database
-2. **Browse Categories**: Explore quotes by themes like Wisdom, Freedom, Love
+2. **Browse Categories**: Explore quotes by themes like Science, Life, Imagination
 3. **Save Favorites**: Tap the heart icon on any quote
 4. **Enable Notifications**: Go to Settings → Toggle Daily Quotes
-5. **Chat with Voltaire**: Use the AI chat feature (requires API setup)
+5. **Chat with Einstein**: Use the AI chat feature for philosophical discussions

 ### Dataset Files
-The app uses two JSON datasets located in `app/src/main/assets/`:
+The app uses JSON datasets located in `app/src/main/assets/`:
 - `dataset1.json` - Primary quotes dataset
 - `dataset2.json` - Extended quotes with bio notes